tkmharris/tkmharris.github.io/_drafts/iceland-hiking.md

 ![Landmannalaugar hot springs](/assets/img/posts/2017-07-13/landmannalaugar-springs.jpg){:.center width="90%"}
 I later found out that the nice even temperature you get at the Blue Lagoon is not an accident: the whole thing was purpose built as a tourist attraction.
 It turns out real hot springs aren't lovely bathwater rising from the ground.
 Instead there is a freezing cold river and a few springs of literally boiling water spewing out from underground into it.
 One sits on the gravelly riverbed and tries to find a position where the hot and cold mix to a bearable medium, getting periodicallly burned or too cold as the wind and currents change.
 Which is not to say I didn't like it, but it wasn't the luxury experience I had anticipated.
 I stayed in for about an hour though, huddled around the springs like penguins with the other bathers, trying to ignore the rain in our eyes.
 It was an experience anyway.
 When I got out I realised somebody had mistakenly taken my towel and I had to make my way back shivering violently in the rain.
 It seems a bit ridiculous to say now, but at the time I felt like I understood, physicaly for the first time, how easy it would be to die of cold.

 I whiled away most of the rest of the day reading a book on my ereader (*Silas Marner* &ndash; George Eliot) and exchanging nervous pleasantries with other hikers.
 Some were clearly old hands, but others seemed no more serious about it than me.
 A large guided tour group of twenty or so (mostly) Americans were in high spirits, presumably because they were paying not to have to worry (or cook their own meals; I felt very uncharitable to these people all week).
 As far as I could tell, there was only one other solo hiker staying in the hut, a Canadian woman caled Amy.
 She told me she had also been forced to delay her start, but wasn't planning to do a double stage the next day.
-Most of the oters were small groups of 2,3 or 4 people who seemd about as prepared as me, but less nervous (perhaps from experience).
-This was only my impression of the eople in the huts though; the people camping outside seemed like a much hardier folk.
+Most of the others were small groups of 2,3 or 4 people who seemd about as prepared as me, but less nervous (perhaps from experience).
+This was only my impression of the people in the huts though; the people camping outside seemed like a much hardier folk.
 I admired them, but I was extremely pleased to have chosen to fork out the £50 a night for the huts rather than camp in this place.
-The accomodation in the hut was pretty basic&mdash;your £50 buys a matress in a dorm room for 20 and access to a shared kitchen and bathroom&mdash;but the campsite wasa world away from my experience:
+The accomodation in the hut was pretty basic&mdash;your £50 buys a mattress in a dorm room for 20 and access to a shared kitchen and bathroom&mdash;but the campsite was a world away from my experience:
 ![Landmannalaugar campsite](/assets/img/posts/2017-07-13/landmannalaugar-campsite.jpg){:.center width="90%"}

+After dinner (pasta, tinned mackerel & red pesto) I shared tea and talked with a two Germans, Anna from Freiburg and her friend Laura from Berlin.
+They were good Leftists (Anna is doing her PhD on critiques of capitalism) and immediately understood my conflicting feelings about Brexit and the EU.[^4] We got on well and I was sorry not to be walking with them&mdash;they were planning to set out on the Lauvegur the next day as well, but would only go so far as Hraftinnusker and so would be a day behind me for the rest.

+When the rain finally stopped at around 10pm, Anna and Laura went for a late evening walk (there being plenty of light at this time of year, no real night in fact, just twilight).
+I settled into bed, read a bit more of *Silas Marner*, and went to sleep early for a big day ahead.

-#### Day 1: Landmannalaugar &ndash; Álftavatn
+### Day 1: Landmannalaugar &ndash; Álftavatn

 ![Hotspot](/assets/img/posts/2017-07-13/day1-hotspot.jpg){:.center width="90%"}